Zowe-Java-SDK/ZosShell/README.md

     ps <arg> - where arg is a task/job name
     pwd

-Along with following custom like commands:
+Along with following custom commands:

     count members
     count datasets